bokulich-lab/moshpit-docs/moshpit_docs/chapters/mag-recovery.md

 This workflow describes a step-by-step process for metagenome-assembled genome (MAG) recovery using `qiime2` and other tools.
 Each command includes explanations of the parameters used.

 ## Step 1: Assemble Contigs with Megahit
+This step involves assembling the paired-end sequencing reads into contigs using the `megahit` assembler. `Megahit` is optimized for metagenomics data and can handle large datasets with low memory requirements.
+The parameters allow you to fine-tune the assembly process, adjusting sensitivity, memory usage, and other factors critical for generating high-quality contigs from metagenomics data.

 ```{code-cell}
 qiime assembly assemble-megahit \